vojtajina/grunt-bump/README.md

 Maybe you wanna bump 'component.json' instead?
 Or maybe both: `['package.json', 'component.json']`?
 Can be either a list of files to bump (an array of files) or a grunt glob (e.g., `['*.json']`).

+Grunt-bump will scan these files searching for instances of the version-\<separator\>-\<value\> pattern where _version_ is case-insensitive, _separator_ can be either colon or equals sign and _value_ is a string following the [semantic versioning](http://semver.org) convention.
+The fact the equals sign is also supported means you are not limited only to JSON files but you can use other file formats to bump versions as well.

 #### options.updateConfigs
 Type: `Array`
 Default value: `[]`